1iveowl/WebsocketClientLite.PCL/README.md

 }
 ```

-To further complicate matters the [slack.rtm api](https://api.slack.com/rtm) [seems to requires a ping at the Slack application layer too](http://stackoverflow.com/questions/38171620/slack-rtm-api-disconnection-following-message-in-scala).
+To further complicate matters the [slack.rtm api](https://api.slack.com/rtm) [seems to require a ping at the Slack application layer too](http://stackoverflow.com/questions/38171620/slack-rtm-api-disconnection-following-message-in-scala).

 A simplified implementation of this could look like this, which obviously would need to be repeated in some interval to keep the slack connection going: